Czechoslovak Forces

 To the memory of all members of the Czechoslovak Army and Air Force who came as allies to this country and died in its defence and for the liberation of Europe 1940-1945.
 Unveiled on the 28 October 1993 on the 75th anniversary of the founding of the Czechoslovak Republic.

-The Battle of Britain memorial window in the RAF chapel in Westminster Abbey depicts the furled flag of Czechoslovakia and the twenty pilots from the country lost during that conflict in 1940 are remembered in the Roll of Honour.
+The Battle of Britain memorial window in the RAF chapel in Westminster Abbey depicts the furled flag of Czechoslovakia.
+The twenty pilots from the country killed during that conflict in 1940 are remembered in the Roll of Honour displayed in a case in the chapel.
+Seven of these men served in Fighter Command, five in Bomber Command, and eight were Aircrew.

 Memorial